DLforCIBuild/DL-CIBuild/README.md

 ## Prediction of Continuous Integration Build Failures
 This repository contains the source code implementation of DL-CIBuild, the dataset as well as the scripts used to run and reproduce the experiments with the necessary documentation:

-<b> Improving the Prediction of Continuous IntegrationBuild Failures Using Deep Learning</b>
+<b> Improving the Prediction of Continuous Integration Build Failures Using Deep Learning</b>

 Islem Saidani<sup>(1)</sup>, Ali Ouni<sup>(1)</sup>, Mohamed Wiem Mkaouer<sup>(2)</sup>